jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

           ╰──{PROJECT_NAME}.py
           ╰──requirements.txt

-* typing ``pytest-watch`` in the terminal runs the tests and displays information about the test without going back to the command line
+* I type ``pytest-watch`` in the terminal to run the tests and it displays information about the test without going back to the command line

   .. code-block:: ruby